Theft Offenses More Than a Decade of Experience. Hundreds of Cases Handled and Won.

 The crimes of robbery and burglary are often incorrectly used interchangeably.
 Most people assume that they are both just terms used to describe theft but that is not the case.

-Robbery is similar to theft in that it is the unlawful taking of a person's property, however, it differs in that it includes the use, or threat, of force.
-Whereas Burglary, which oftentimes involves theft, is actually considered a property crime and involves the entering of a property with the intent to commit a crime.
+Robbery is similar to larceny in that it is the unlawful taking of a person's property, however, it differs in that it includes the use, or threat, of force.
+Whereas Burglary, which oftentimes involves larceny, is actually considered a property crime and involves the entering of a property with the intent to commit a crime.

-If you have been accused of a theft crime, such as robbery, get in touch with our firm as soon as possible to learn more about your options and discuss your case with a former prosecutor.
-Our Youngstown theft attorney can walk you through your options and fight on your behalf.
+If you have been accused of a larceny crime, such as robbery, get in touch with our firm as soon as possible to learn more about your options and discuss your case with a former prosecutor.
+Our Youngstown larceny attorney can walk you through your options and fight on your behalf.

-If you are facing theft charges, contact our theft lawyer in Youngstown today at (330) 299-4077 for a free consultation.
+If you are facing larceny charges, contact our larceny lawyer in Youngstown today at (330) 299-4077 for a free consultation.

 Client Success Stories